sodadata/docs/soda-cl/distribution.md

 note: This is an issue with the package mentioned above, not pip.
 hint: See above for details.
 ```

-If you get the error show above make sure that you run
+you can run the following command
 ```bash
 pip install wheel
 ```